TransCanada pushes ahead with $2-billion gas pipeline expansion

 TransCanada Corp. is moving ahead with a $2-billion expansion to its natural gas pipeline system in Alberta and British Columbia as producers in the region struggle with chronic export snarls.

-Calgary-based TransCanada said on Wednesday the new capacity is backed by firm contracts with producers to ship roughly 3 billion cubic feet per day of gas on its Nova Gas Transmission Ltd. (NGTL) system.
+Calgary-based TransCanada said on Wednesday that the new capacity is backed by firm contracts with producers to ship roughly three billion cubic feet per day of gas on its Nova Gas Transmission Ltd. (NGTL) system.

 The plan adds to a $5.1-billion capital program aimed at boosting pipeline capacity in the Montney and Deep Basin exploration zones, where producers have been hampered by weak prices owing in part to shipping constraints.